101digital/product-comparison-component/README.md

 # product-comparison-component

-The <b>product-comparison-component</b> is a reusable component which provides way to see Open Banking Product Comaparision in the apps developed by 101 Digital.
+The <b>product-comparison-component</b> is a reusable component which provides way to see Open Banking Product Comaparison in the apps developed by 101 Digital.

 ## Features

-- Give product comparision information between products
+- Give product comparison information between products
 - Provide all functions to work with `ProductService`.
-- Access to products data, (contain loading state, error state) from wherever in React native app.
+- Access to products data, (contain products state, error state) from wherever in React native app.
 - Customize component's props and styles

 ## Installation